tulipp-eu/sthem/target/intrvelf/README.md

 ```

 * Support for full profiles
-  * profiles contains current, tid and pc for every sample and thread
+  * profiles contain current, TID and PC for every sample and thread
   * very IO heavy depending on sampling frequency and execution time
   * could lead to very big profiles
 * Support for aggregated profiles
-  * every known pc value has an samples counter and aggregated current value
+  * every known pc value has an sample counter and aggregated current value
-  * unknown pc values are accumulated to a sepperate counter and current value
+  * unknown pc values are accumulated to a separate counter and current value
   * no IO is generated during sampling
-* all profiles contains execution time (wall), time spend in profiler (latency), number of samples and target vmmap
+* all profiles contain execution time (wall), time spend in profiler (latency), number of samples and target VMMap
 * output file is optional, if not specified no IO is generated
 * sensor is optional, if not specified PMU sampling is omitted
 * frequency is a target, actual reached frequency is displayed in debug output
 * threads are fully supported, **though fork, vfork and vclone is not supported**!
+* execl, execlp, execle, execv, execvp and execvpe are replacing the current process with new VMMaps and are therefore not supported!

 ## Profile Header